vitaly-t/spex/docs/concept/throttling.md

 ##### Balanced Sequence Receiver

-In the following example we have a [sequence] that returns data while the index is less than 5, and the destination function that enforces 1 second delay on processing each data resolved from the source.
+In the following example we have a [sequence] that returns data while the index is less than 5, and the destination function that enforces a 1 second delay on processing each data resolved from the source.

 ```javascript
 var spex = require('spex')(Promise);